lodash/lodash/doc/README.md

   { 'user': 'barney', 'age': 36 }
 ];

-// sort by `user` in ascending order and by `age` in descending order _.orderBy(users, ['user', 'age'], ['asc', 'desc']);
+// Sort by `user` in ascending order and by `age` in descending order.
+_.orderBy(users, ['user', 'age'], ['asc', 'desc']);
 // => objects for [['barney', 36], ['barney', 34], ['fred', 48], ['fred', 42]]
 ```